ihab/ihab-awad/portfolio/verily_retinal_camera/index.md

 1. Clean design of the communication between our on-camera state machine and the React user interface, and clean design of the React user interface state.
 The UI was implemented as a Redux app which accepted a "state vector" published by the camera via a Websocket, and all behavior flowed functionally from that.
 Where the UI had local state, that was clear and also used Redux.

-I interpreted my role on the team as a "tech lead" to be a force multiplier, cheerleader, and when that was done, finisher of tasks along with everyone else.
+I interpreted my role as tech lead to be an architect, force multiplier, cheerleader, and when that was done, finisher of tasks along with everyone else.
+My goal was to be someone whom people came to for guidance voluntarily, because that made them more productive and helped them enjoy their job.
 I was privileged to serve the team and would work with any of them again on an upcoming project.